ReneSzz/calculator/README.md

 checking the secondOperand.
 I was trying to use both the current and secondOperand as arguments to check if two operators were being used but for whatever reason that was causing issues, good thing to know the simplier answer was the fix!

-Still needs to be done :

-Currently need to make sure only one decimal can be used in the numbers.